yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 ## Checklist of preferred objection handling

-1. "We do not want to be locked in to a specific source control repository.
-We are evaluating GitHub and Visual Studio Team Services and need to be able to change between them without frustrating rework."
+1. We do not want to be locked in to a specific source control repository.
+We are evaluating GitHub and Visual Studio Team Services and need to be able to change between them without frustrating rework.

     **Potential answer**

     Visual Studio Team Services allows you to use GitHub as an alternate repository for source control.
 The code can still be built, tested, packaged and deployed using Visual Studio Team Services.

-2. "We do not want the developers to be able to make changes to the Azure resources even though they have access to the source code."
+2. We do not want the developers to be able to make changes to the Azure resources even though they have access to the source code

     **Potential answer**

     By using the Release Management features of Visual Studio Team Services, a developer never needs to touch Azure resources.
 Once the code is checked into the source code repository, the CI/CD activities automate the building, testing and deployment of that code without developer intervention.

-3. "If developers can deploy directly to the cloud, will that expose us to the same problems we had before when untested code was promoted to production?"
+3. If developers can deploy directly to the cloud, will that expose us to the same problems we had before when untested code was promoted to production?

     **Potential answer**

     If we use Visual Studio Team Service's Release Management features, we have the opportunity to configure all the necessary rules / approvals for ensuring a smooth and secure deployment process.
 The goal here is to remove human touches from the process thus increasing the stability of the release process.

-4. "How much of an impact will these process changes have on our development cadence?
-Will learning this place a new burden on the developers?"
+4. How much of an impact will these process changes have on our development cadence?
+Will learning this place a new burden on the developers?

     **Potential answer**

     CI/CD is a commitment.
 To achieve velocity with confidence, there is a required rigor in testing that becomes key to success.
 This will likely result in a learning curve where you must slow down to go fast.
 It might even be painful at the start, but that pain is ultimately what drives the automation, monitoring, and incident handling efforts.

-5. "Our developers are already having a challenge learning how to use Git---will adding a continuous deployment system on top of that slow them down and confuse them  even more?"
+5. Our developers are already having a challenge learning how to use Git---will adding a continuous deployment system on top of that slow them down and confuse them  even more?

     **Potential answer**